orivej/fretchords-dev/README.md

 # About colors

 The color scheme is based on Scriabin's [Tastiera per Luce](https://en.wikipedia.org/wiki/Clavier_à_lumières).
+It makes fifth notes (e.g. a tonic and a dominant of a chord) similar in color.